y1jHuang/SNreg/report.md

 ### fMRI analysis

 We applied our method to reveal neural substrates of intelligence.
-Treating functional connectivity matrices as predictors and general cognitive ability as response variables, a k-fold cross-validation scheme was conducted.
-It suggested that our method showed good performance on this task.
-Moreover, we achieved sparsity in predictors, which implied the neural mechanisms of intelligence.
+Treating functional connectivity matrices as predictors and general cognitive ability as response variables, a k-fold cross-validation scheme was conducted on HCP (Human Connectome Project) datasets.
+Nonparametric permutation tests were developed to further investigate its performance and interpret the neural architecture of selected variables.

 **Functional Connectivity generation**

 ![parc_Kong](https://user-images.githubusercontent.com/115483486/206518606-b7b06466-b530-408f-8464-a1ae23099750.png)

 To generate functional connectivity matrices, we first parcellated the brain with Kong’s parcellation (Kong et al., 2021), which exhibited the best homogeneity within each network.
-Time-series extraction simply consisted in averaging data from vertices within each parcel (brain region), and matrix generation in pair-wise correlating parcel time series (Pearson correlation).
+Time-series extraction simply consisted of averaging data from vertices within each parcel (brain region), and matrix generation in pair-wise correlating parcel time series (Pearson correlation).

 **Extraction of general cognitive ability**